johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 # Locating the Target for a generalized NOTIFY and/or DNS UPDATE.

-The generalized notifications I-D proposes a new RR type, tentatively with the mnemonic DSYNC that has the following format:
+Section 3 of I-D.ietf-dnsop-generalized-notify-01 proposes a new RR type, tentatively with the mnemonic DSYNC, that has the following
+format:

-    {parent zone}   IN  DSYNC  {RRtype} {scheme} {port} {target}
+    {qname}   IN  DSYNC  {RRtype} {scheme} {port} {target}

-where {parent zone} is the domain name of the parent zone and {target} is the domain name of the recipient of the NOTIFY. {RRtype}
-is typically "CDS" or "CSYNC" in the case where delegation information should be updated (there are also other uses of generalized notifications).
+where {target} is the domain name of the recipient of the NOTIFY message. {RRtype} is typically "CDS" or "CSYNC" in the case where delegation information should be updated (there are also other uses of generalized notifications).
 Finally, {scheme} is a number to indicate the type of notification mechanism to use.
 Scheme=1 is defined as "send a generalized NOTIFY to {target} on port {port}".

 This document proposes the definition of a new {scheme} for the same record that is used for generalized NOTIFY.
 Scheme=2 is here defined as "send a DNS UPDATE".

-Example for a parent zone that announce support for DNS UPDATE as a mechanism for delegation synchronization:

-    parent.
-IN DSYNC ANY 2 5302 ddns-receiver.parent.

-This record is looked up, typically by the child primary nameserver, at the time that the delegation information for the child zone changes in some way that would prompt an update in the parent zone.
-The interpretation is:

-`Send a DNS UPDATE to ddns-receiver.parent. on port 5302`
+When parsing or presenting DNS zone data the eight bit number "2" should be replaced by the string "UPDATE", as in the examples below.

-Apart from defining a new scheme to specify the mechanism "UPDATE" (rather than "NOTIFY") this document does not say anything about what Qname to look up or what RR type.
-The UPDATE mechanism should use exactly the same method oof locating the target of the UPDATE as is used for generalized NOTIFY.
+Apart from defining a new scheme to specify the mechanism "UPDATE" (rather than the mechanism "NOTIFY") this document does not say anything about what Qname to look up or what RR type.
+The UPDATE mechanism should use exactly the same method of locating the target of the UPDATE as is used for generalized NOTIFY.

 This lookup addresses the first issue with using DNS UPDATE across organizational boundaries.

+Example 1: a parent zone announces support for DNS UPDATE as a mechanism for delegation synchronization for all child zones:

+    _dsync.parent.
+IN DSYNC ANY UPDATE 5302 ddns-receiver.parent.

+Example 2: a parent zone announces support different DNS UPDATE targets on a per-child basis

+    childA._dsync.parent.
+IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar1.
+    childB._dsync.parent.
+IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar3.
+    childC._dsync.parent.
+IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar2.

+The DSYNC RRset is looked up, typically by the child primary nameserver, at the time that the delegation information for the child zone changes in some way that would prompt an update in the parent zone.
+When the {scheme} is "UPDATE" (i.e. the number 2 in the wire protocol) the interpretation is:

+`Send a DNS UPDATE to {target} on port 5302`

 # Limitation of Scope for the Proposed Mechanism